 - Exercise a great way to de-stress: even a brisk walk can help clear your head of the day's worries.

 - A hot bath or some gentle stretches will relieve tension from your body.

-- If you do decide to have a drink, wait and have a small glass of something with your meal rather than as soon as you get through the door.
+- If you do decide to have a drink, dinner-only drinking with a small glass of something with your meal rather than as soon as you get through the door.
 Saving any alcohol you decide to have until later means you're not giving yourself the entire evening to drink.